VietCPQ94/react-signify/README.md

 Pressing the button will change the value of Signify and automatically update it on the interface.

-## Advanced features
+## Advanced feature

 ### Use

-Feature allows to get the value of Signify and use it as a component state.
+Feature that allows to get the value of Signify and use it as a component state.

 ```tsx
 import { useEffect } from 'react';